What it's about

 4. Integrated: An adjustment in the plan is directly reflected in the documents used for execution (similar to a smart workflow), i.e. maintenance instructions and checklists.

-Maintenance plan 2021: With software to reliable processes
+Maintenance plan 2023: With software to reliable maintenance processes

 Maintenance plans often depict highly complex plant and machine structures.
 They therefore represent a basis for the overall maintenance performance that should not be underestimated.
 In fact, even in times of digitization, maintenance processes are still mostly planned in complex Excel sheets.
 Maintenance checklists and instructions, however, are available separately in paper form.
 As a result, the decisive link is often missing, which has a considerable effect on process adherence.